aurelio-amerio/gen-sbi/README.md

 ## Citation

-If you use this library, please consider citing the original sources.
+If you use this library, please consider citing this work and the original methodology papers.